matrix-org/matrix-spec-proposals/proposals/3068-compliance-tiers-informational.md

 # MSC3068: Compliance profiles

 This MSC seeks to standardise the terminology on how compliant a Matrix client or server is.
+This will enable us to discuss and change the security model of Matrix in a more formalised manner.

 ## Proposal

 Unfortunately, not all clients and not all servers implement the specification as exactly written, and noncompliant or unspecified events that are accepted are very common.
-This informational MSC describes several compliance tiers, based on the implementation of required and optional features, and features not specified in the official Matrix protocol specification ("extensions"):
+This MSC describes several compliance tiers, based on the implementation of required and optional features, and features not specified in the official Matrix protocol specification ("extensions"):

 * Strictly compliant: All required and optional parts of the spec is fully